DjangoCRM/django-crm/docs/site/installation.md

 ### Clone the project

-To clone a repository, you must have [Git](https://git-scm.com/downloads){target="_blank"} installed on your system and use terminal or cmd.
+To clone a repository on your computer or server, you must have [Git](https://git-scm.com/downloads){target="_blank"} installed on your system and use terminal or cmd.
-Clone this GitHub repository:
+Clone the GitHub repository:

 ```cmd
 git clone https://github.com/DjangoCRM/django-crm.git